MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentready-event.md

 Type: [InStream](methods-auto/instream/instream-data-type.md)

 A stream object that contains the generated artifact.
-The actual data type can be found from the mime type in the report payload document.
+The actual data type can be found from the MIME type in the report payload document.

 ### *TargetStream*